sauravraghuvanshi/100-Days-of-Azure/Microsoft Certified Solution Architect Expert/README.md

 ## Day-37:-

 ### Description:-
-* This learning path is designed to help you prepare for the AZ-303 Microsoft Azure Architect Technologies exam.
+* This learning path is designed to help prepare for the AZ-303 Microsoft Azure Architect Technologies exam and at the same time make ready for Azure Architect Role.

 * The AZ-303 and AZ-304 exams replace the older AZ-300 and AZ-301 exams, which will retire on September 30, 2020.
 These two exams are part of Microsoft’s role-based certification program.
 Candidates who pass both exams will earn the Microsoft Certified: Azure Solutions Architect Expert certification.